Bill Bojangles Robinson Playground

 Bill “Bojangles” Robinson Park

-This modestly sized park is named for an important figure in African-American culture: entertainer and philanthropist Bill “Bojangles” Robinson (1878-1949).
-Born Luther Robinson in Richmond, Virginia, he was orphaned when still an infant.
-His grandmother, a former slave, raised him and his two siblings.
-Robinson left home at the age of eight for Washington, D.C., where he worked as a stable boy at the Benning Race Track.
-Around this time he assumed the name of his brother William and earned his nickname “Bojangles” after stealing a beaver cap from a hat maker named Boujasson.
+This site is named for Bill “Bojangles” Robinson (1878-1949).
+Born Luther Robinson in Richmond, Virginia, he and his siblings were raised by their grandmother, a former slave.
+Robinson left home at the age of eight for Washington, D.C., where he worked as a stable boy at the Benning Racetrack.
+Around this time, he assumed the name of his brother William and earned his nickname “Bojangles” after stealing a beaver cap from a hat maker named Boujasson.

 Captivated by dance and the vaudeville tradition, Robinson soon was performing publicly and appeared in a successful 1892 run of Eddie Leonard’s minstrel show, The South before the War.
-At the outbreak of the Spanish-American War in 1898, Robinson enlisted, seeing action not in combat but as his regiment’s drummer.
-Robinson began traveling the vaudeville circuit and soon became its first major African-American star.
-His elaborate routines, including his unique “stair dance” made him a headline performer, and his extravagant habits — it was said that he enjoyed a quart of ice cream each day — helped create a larger-than-life persona.
-He also is credited for popularizing the phrase “everything is copacetic.”
+He traveled the vaudeville circuit and became its first major African American star.
+His elaborate routines, including his unique “stair dance” made him a headline performer, and his extravagant habits helped create a larger-than-life persona.

-Widespread publicity and his talents as a tap-dancer earned Robinson a starring role in the Broadway revue Blackbirds of 1928.
-In the 1930s, Robinson began acting in films.
-Several, such as The Little Colonel (1935), paired him with child-star Shirley Temple, and Stormy Weather (1943), his last of 14 motion pictures, co-starred singer Lena Horne.
-Robinson continued to perform in live theatrical productions, including The Hot Mikado at the New York World’s Fair of 1939-40, held at Flushing Meadows Park in Queens.
+Widespread publicity and his tap-dancing talents earned Robinson a starring part in the Broadway revue Blackbirds of 1928, and later roles in films beginning in the 1930s.
+Several films paired him with child-star Shirley Temple, and Stormy Weather (1943), his last of 14 motion pictures, co-starred singer Lena Horne.
+Robinson continued to perform in live theatrical productions, including The Hot Mikado at the New York World’s Fair of 1939-40 in Flushing Meadows Corona Park, Queens.

 When Robinson passed away on November 25, 1949, his body lay in state at the 369th Regiment Armory on Fifth Avenue at 142nd Street in Harlem.
-Luminaries such as Jackie Robinson, Joe DiMaggio, Duke Ellington and Irving Berlin served as honorary pallbearers and local schools were closed for Robinson’s funeral.
-Thousands of citizens witnessed the procession as Robinson’s motorcade passed through Harlem and Times Square on the way to his final resting place in the actors’ section of Evergreen Cemetery in Brooklyn.
+Luminaries such as Jackie Robinson, Joe DiMaggio, Duke Ellington and Irving Berlin served as honorary pallbearers.
+Thousands of citizens witnessed the procession as Robinson’s motorcade to his final resting place in the actors’ section of Evergreen Cemetery in Brooklyn.